EdgeFirstAI/documentation/docs/index.md

 <figcaption>Project Details</figcaption>
 </figure>

-Your newly created project will be placed next to the public project named "Sample Datasets".
+Your newly created project will be placed next to the public project named "Sample Project".
 This public project contains public datasets for users to become familiar with how datasets are managed in EdgeFirst Studio.

 !!!
 Warning
-    The "Sample Datasets" project is **READ ONLY**.
+    The "Sample Project" project is **READ ONLY**.
 Significant Studios functionality will need write-access to a project and will fail when attempted to be run on this project!

 <figure markdown="span">
 ![New Project](assets/new-project.jpg){ align=center }